An urban oasis in the heart of Madrid

 Exploring inside El Retiro Park

-The park’s layout and design has been influenced by various artistic styles, including French and English landscape design.
+The layout and design has been influenced by various artistic styles, including French and English landscape design.
+Some parts are preened and pruned, while other areas are more wild.

 I loved how some people, particularly from an older generation, dressed up to go to the park.
-I spotted an elderly couple who looked wonderfully glamorous, like they were straight out from a 1950s Hollywood film.
+I spotted an elderly couple who looked fabulously glamorous, like they were straight out from a 1950s Hollywood film.
+True style is ageless as they say.

 So with its beautiful sculptures, monuments, galleries, idyllic lake and sublime topiary, El Retiro Park is so much more than just a park.

 It’s also free to enter, making it the perfect spot for families to come and play.
-Just make sure you pack a picnic!
+Just make sure you pack a picnic and sunscreen!

 Nearby accommodation